What types of plastic can be recycled in Salt Lake City?

 Review the different types of plastic here.

 Once plastic materials and other recyclables are collected from your curbside bin, they are transported and sorted at the Waste Management Materials Recovery Facility (MRF).
-From there they are baled and sent to their purchasers for processing.
+From there they are sorted and baled and sent to their purchasers for processing.

 What plastic doesn’t belong in the blue curbside recycling can?